danielroelfs/danielroelfs.com/content/posts/2024-sql-notebooks-with-quarto/index.md

 Displaying records 1 - 10

-{{< sidenote >}}
-Unfortunately [dot commands](https://duckdb.org/docs/api/cli/dot_commands.html) are not supported at the moment
-{{< /sidenote >}}

-Obviously, you can run any SQL commands since the code chunk is performing the command as if it were done in the SQL prompt directly.
+Obviously, you can run almost any SQL commands{{< sidenote for=\"sn-5\" >}}Unfortunately [dot commands](https://duckdb.org/docs/api/cli/dot_commands.html) are not supported at the moment{{< /sidenote >}} since the code chunk is performing the command as if it were done in the SQL prompt directly.
 The output is generated as set up.
 In this example the code is presented in a Markdown table which is then styled in the same format as the rest of the tables on this website using the CSS style everything else uses.
 If I were to render to HTML, it would come out as an HTML table, the same for rendering to PDF and outputting LaTeX tables.
 Also, if you write multiple queries inside a single chunk (separated by a semicolon), only the last one will be rendered.
-For example, if you wanted to show all tables in the superheroes database the code chunk would look like this:
+For example, if you wanted to show all tables in the superheroes database the code chunk would look like this.

-{{< sidenote >}}
 Let's also hide the code chunk itself and only show the output with the `echo` option
-{{< /sidenote >}}

 ```` markdown
 ```{sql}